MatthewYork/DateTools/README.md

 ####Date Editing

-The date editing makes it easy to make a date earlier or later by adding and subtracting date components.
+The date editing methods in NSDate+DateTools makes it easy to shift a date earlier or later by adding and subtracting date components.
 For instance, if you would like a date that is 1 year later from a given date, simply call the method <code>dateByAddingYears</code>.

 With DateTools, this:
 ```objc